SvarDOS/edrdos/doc/rasmporting.md

 	mov ax,word ptr 1

+# Forward-referenced jumps
+RASM is not able to optimize forward jumps.
+It instead provides a way to manually encode short jumps via the _jmps_ mnemonic.
+This mnemonic is unknown to JWasm, which provides _jmp short_, but also optimizes forward jumps by default. _jmp short_ therefore only has to be used if one wants to make sure that the generated jump is indeed a two-byte short jump.

+It shall be noted that JWasm does not provide a means to explicitly encode a near jump.
+There is no _jmp near_ to make sure a three-byte jump is encoded.
+But a near jump can either be encoded directly as data or implemented as a macro:

+	jmpnear macro address
+	db 0e9h
+	dw (address-$)-2
+	endm

 ## String operations
 The string operations like _lods_ may be given a memory operand for the purpose of specifying a segment override.
 RASM allows the following: